Breaking Human Traditions, 1-13

 Having exposed the Jewish leaders’ general attitude towards God law and human traditions, he now turns, as he addresses the crowd, to the particular point that had been raised about ‘uncleanness’.

-Everything in this verse underscores the importance and seriousness of what Jesus is about to say.
+“Listen to me, everyone, and understand” – Underscoring the importance and seriousness of what Jesus is about to say.

 ‘In endeavouring thus to fix the attention, and to engage in active operation the mental faculties, of his hearers, our Lord sets an example which should be followed by every religious teacher.
 There is no pouring christian truth passively into the minds of men.
 If men will not listen, and reflect, and examine the meaning of statements, the validity of arguments, and force of motives, the best possible teaching will not make them wiser and better.
-It is anything but a recommendation to a sermon, that is saves the audience the trouble of thinking.’
+It is anything but a recommendation to a sermon, that it saves the audience the trouble of thinking.’
 (Brown)

 ‘Corrupt customs are best cured by rectifying corrupt notions.’
 (MHC)